TUD-CERT/mailreport-thunderbird/Readme.md

 Reports can be sent either via e-mail/SMTP to a configurable reporting address or to a server that provides a [Lucy](https://lucysecurity.com)-compatible API (or both).
 The subjects of reports sent via SMTP use either `Phishing Report` or `Spam Report` as prefix to differentiate between the reporting options.
 Attached comments and basic telemetry (if enabled) are prepended to the e-mail body, while a raw sample of the reported e-mail is added as an attachment.
 The Lucy API doesn't support spam reports.

-If a Lucy-style phishing campaign is detected - which is based on certain header fields present in the reported e-mail - the Lucy server is notified of the report via HTTP(S) and a dialogue is shown to congratulate the reporter.
+If a Lucy-style phishing campaign is detected - which is based on certain header fields present in the reported e-mail - the Lucy server is notified of the report via HTTP(S) and a dialog is shown to congratulate the reporter.

 ## How to build
 Each organization using this reporting plugin has a specific set of requirements, such as the organization's spam reporting e-mail address, custom strings and messages shown within the plugins interface or custom icons.
 We call these organization-specific settings *deployment configurations* and place them inside the `configs/` directory.
 In there, each subfolder holds all modifications to the default configuration (which can be found in `templates/`) for a specific organization.